 This project was conducted from September 30, 2005, through September 29, 2010.

-This project is currently under analysis.
+This project is closed.
 See below for research findings and the available Postpartum Depression Toolkit.

 We hope you find these resources helpful when diagnosing, treating, and monitoring postpartum depression in your practice.

 Access the complete manuscripts:

 Communications in the Key to Success in Pragmatic Clinical Trials in Practice-based Research Networks (PBRNs)(8 page PDF).
 Bertram S, Graham DG, Kurland M, et al. J AM Board Fam Med.
 2013;26(5):571-8.

 Postpartum Depression: Screening, Diagnosis, and Management Programs 2000 through 2010.(9 page PDF) Yawn BP, Olson AL, et al. Depression Research and Treatment.
 Volume 2012.
 Article ID 363964.
 (PDF 9 pages)

 Postpartum Depression Screening and Management.(10 page PDF) Yawn BP, Dietrich A, Wollan P, et al. TRIPPD: A practice-based effectiveness study of postpartum depression screening and management.
 Ann Fam Med.
 2012;10(4):320-329.
 (PDF 10 pages)